A line set selects, among the lines (edges) detected by Freestyle, which ones will be rendered using its attached line style, through various methods.

 - Select the faces you want to be marked.

-Ctrl-Fand select Mark Freestyle Face.
+- Press Ctrl-F and select Mark Freestyle Face.

 Face marks are useful for removing lines from certain areas of a mesh.

 In this example, two faces of the default cube are marked like the image on the left.
 On the right is a render without face marks activated.

 The line selection can be controlled via inclusion and faces options: